hongkongkiwi/earthly-lint-precommit/README.md

 The Earthly-Lint pre-commit hook will automatically lint any Earthfiles in your project.
 It can be executed at various stages of your Git workflow, including pre-commit, pre-merge-commit, and manual execution.

+Any file named "Earthfile" will be scanned not just the root Earthfile.
+So this also supports projects which have IMPORT statements to include multiple Earthfile's (as supported in earthly 0.8).

 We do this via the `earthly ls` command and ignore the results.
 This command performs linting for us (although it's a tad slow compared to something like the [earthly language server](https://github.com/glehmann/earthlyls)).

 ## Installation